South Carolina's Equalization Schools 1951-1960

 Hamer Elementary School (black), c.
 1953, Hamer

-Latimer Elementary School (black), c.
+Latimer Elementary and High School (black), c.
 1954, Latta

 Maple Elementary School (black), c.
 1954, Dillon